norkator/nx100-remote-control/README.md

 * Simple web page for basic control and monitoring.
 * Usable functions and response parsers to work as part of other Python apps.
 * Key input functionality for moving robot with keyboard or controller.
+* Be able to control NX100 IO card signal outputs and read input states.